sahwar/Bulogos/Best-free-digital-painting-image-editing-killer-apps.md

 * [](?) (?)

 #### TO ADD TO THE ABOVE LIST & THEN SORT IT AGAIN ####
+* see the invisible HTML-comment section hidden in the webpages' source-code below (e.g. just click the 'Raw' button on the GitHub page)...
 <!--

 * [Pixer (Qt-based pixel-art editor)](https://github.com/SilangQuan/Pixer) ([ipixer at SourceForge.net](https://sourceforge.net/projects/ipixer/))